-In order to leverage the speed GPU’s are renowned for, users need to process huge volumes of data that require the same execution only.
+In order to leverage the speed GPU’s are renowned for, users need to process huge volumes of data that require the same type of execution only.

-On the contrary, CPU renderers can allow you to handle different tasks – that require different operations – in a smooth manner.
-An ideal use case can be an architectural project which requires different rooms to be designed differently.
+On the contrary, CPU renderers can smoothly handle a set of more diverse tasks that require different computing operations.
+An ideal CPU rendering use case would be an architectural project which requires different rooms to be designed differently.

 On the contrary, a CPU system supports memory worth up to 768 GB RAM per CPU, which allows to have 1.5TB or even more on 4x CPU machines.
 This additional memory allows you to manage various tasks smoothly.